Flamenco: Alegrías

 The alegrías are thought to derive from the Aragonese jota, which took root in Cadiz during the Peninsular war and the establishment of the Cortes de Cadiz.
 That is why its classic lyrics contain so many references to the Virgen del Pilar, the Ebro River and Navarra.

 Enrique Butrón is considered to have formalized the current flamenco style of alegrías and Ignacio Espeleta who introduced the characteristic "tiriti, tran, tran...".
 Some of the best known interpreters of alegrías are Enrique el Mellizo, Chato de la Isla, Pinini, Pericón de Cádiz, Aurelio Sellés, La Perla de Cádiz, Chano Lobato and El Folli.

 One of the structurally strictest forms of flamenco, a traditional dance in alegrías must contain each of the following sections: a salida (entrance), paseo (walkaround), silencio (similar to an adagio in ballet), castellana (upbeat section) zapateado (Literally "a tap of the foot") and bulerías.
 This structure though, is not followed when alegrías are sung as a standalone song (with no dancing).
 In that case, the stanzas are combined freely, sometimes together with other types of cantiñas.

 Alegrías has a rhythm consisting of 12 beats.
 It is similar to Soleares.
 Its beat emphasis is as follows: 1 2 [3] 4 5 [6] 7 [8] 9 [10] 11 [12].
 Alegrías originated in Cádiz.
 Alegrías belongs to the group of palos called Cantiñas and it is usually played in a lively rhythm (120–170 beats per minute).
 The livelier speeds are chosen for dancing, while quieter rhythms are preferred for the song alone.

 Bulerías

 Bulerías a fast flamenco rhythm made up of a 12 beat cycle with emphasis in two general forms as follows: [12] 1 2 [3] 4 5 [6] 7 [8] 9 [10] 11 or [12] 1 2 [3] 4 5 6 [7] [8] 9 [10] 11.
 It originated among the Calé Romani people of Jerez during the 19th century, originally as a fast, upbeat ending to soleares or alegrias.
 It is among the most popular and dramatic of the flamenco forms and often ends any flamenco gathering, often accompanied by vigorous dancing and tapping.

+Guajiras

+The Guajira style came from the cultural exchange between Spain and Cuba.
+Its origin is specific to the original Cuban Guajira peasant music.It is a cheerful, elegant and lyrical palo, less dramatic than other flamenco styles.
+It uses a 12-beat measure, similar to the other palos although a lighter and more melodic character.
+The Guajira also has a dance version, which includes the use of a fan as a scenic element.